xpl/ansicolor/README.md

 ansi = require ('ansicolor').nice
 ```

-It adds styling APIs directly to the `String` prototype, setting something like a DSL for infix-style string coloring.
-Convenient, but unsafe: avoid use in public modules, as it pollutes global objects, causing potential hard-to-debug compatibility issues.
+The `('ansicolor').nice` export defines styling APIs on the `String` prototype directly.
+It uses an ad-hoc DSL (sort of) for infix-style string coloring.
+The `nice` is convenient, but is not safe, avoid using it in public modules, as it may alter global objects causing potential hard-to-debug compatibility issues.

 ```javascript
 console.log ('foo'.red.bright + 'bar'.bgYellow.underline.dim)